Brendon April

 Brendon Terence April (born 20 December 1993 in Wellington) is a South African rugby union player, currently playing with Western Province Premier League club side Durbanville-Bellville.
 His regular position is winger.

 Career

 Youth and amateur rugby

-April started off his career playing for Boland club side Roses United and often played for them throughout his entire career.
+April started off his career playing for the Boland club side Roses United and often played for them throughout his entire career.
 He also played for the side in 2002 and for their U20 side in 2003.